Departmental Summaries

 The mission of the Department of Occupational and Environmental Health is to prevent injury and illness resulting from occupational and environmental hazards.
 To accomplish this, we educate the next generation of public health leaders and conduct research that enables effective outreach and interventions for the citizens of Iowa, the US, and the world.

-Dr. Thomas Peters is serving as the interim head, it is currently comprised of 15 faculty members from a variety of disciplines, including occupational health, industrial hygiene, injury epidemiology and control, rural health and toxicology.
+Dr. Nathan Fethke is Professor and Head of the Department, it is currently comprised of 12 faculty members from a variety of disciplines, including occupational health, industrial hygiene, injury epidemiology and control, rural health and toxicology.
 OEH personnel include 5 administrative staff, 54 other professional and scientific staff and 80 mentored MPH, MS and PhD students.

 OEH faculty comprise a wide range of expertise in numerous areas of engagement in occupational and environmental health, including exposure and risk assessment, public health policy, evaluation and translation, biomedical sciences, and occupational and environmental epidemiology.
 Our faculty are collaborative and engage with extensive networks of researchers worldwide.
 Strengths among our departmental faculty include regular collaborations in research and teaching and a strong, student-focused commitment to teaching excellence.
 In addition, OEH graduates consistently find employment in their fields of study, securing positions in industry, academia, government, and the non-profit sector.